Doing Practical Ethics

 Release date: July 15, 2021 (Oxford University Press)

 Overview: Doing Practical Ethics is a skills-focused textbook suitable for a variety of Ethics courses.
 Much as Logic textbooks teach argument skills by demonstrating and then giving students exercises to develop their skills, Doing Practical Ethics provides carefully scaffolded demonstrations and practice opportunities for many of the component argument skills required for engaging in practical ethics.

 Most chapters of Doing Practical Ethics have 3 components: (1) a clear explanation (with many examples) of a specific skill for analyzing, evaluating, or constructing moral arguments; (2) Demonstration Exercises with sample solutions that students can use to check their comprehension; and (3) additional Practice Exercises (which instructors can assign as homework) that help students further hone their skills.
 (Some of my published work on wisdom discusses empirical and philosophical evidence for this deliberate practice approach.)

 The book can be assigned in skills-focused courses as a standalone text.
 Pairing it with an anthology will greatly increase your students' ability to engage successfully with the arguments made in assigned readings.
 The skills covered are relevant to a variety of Ethics courses, from Intro to Ethics and Contemporary Moral Problems to Business Ethics, Bioethics, and Environmental Ethics.
-We've found that using the book not only helps our students build important reasoning skills -- it also makes class more fun by letting us focus on engaging activities that let students practice thinking about and discussing contentious issues productively.
+We've found that using the book not only helps our students build important reasoning skills -- it also makes class more fun by letting us focus on engaging activities that let students practice productively thinking about and discussing contentious issues.